 No Intel Turbo Boost so you’re stuck with base clock speeds

-Many will turn their nose up at the simplicity of this card…it doesn’t feature Intel Turbo Boost technology, and it can’t particularly be overclocked.
+Many will turn their nose up at the simplicity of this CPU…it doesn’t feature Intel Turbo Boost technology, and it can’t particularly be overclocked.
 Well, we see the i3-2120’s stripped-down nature as endearing.
 It’s perfect for a young gamer, a beginner gamer of any age, or for those who enjoy playing older games.

-The fact that it’s not the cheapest chip on our list is testament to its abilities and relevance.
-The 3.3GHz clock speed may be just short of the desired frequency for gaming, but it can still play most games.
+The fact that it’s not the cheapest chip on our list is a testament to its abilities and relevance.
+The 3.3GHz clock speed may be just short of the desired frequency for gaming, but it can still play most older games.